 Parks Substation Redesign and Updating

 The Parks Substation, located on Steffes Street in Birchwood, has reached the end of its useful life.
 This project will replace existing aging infrastructure to continue to provide safe, reliable service to thousands of residences in the Chugiak-Birchwood area.
 MEA has been working closely with the community on the Design and Planning process of the substation upgrade project.
 Changes to the Parks Substation would occur after all permitting has been completed with the Municipality of Anchorage and the community has had the opportunity to provide input.
-We hope to complete the project permitting process by the end of 2020 and begin construction in 2021.
+The project permitting process was completed in 2021 and we hope to begin construction in 2022.